Debates about poverty and social welfare in America today have been shaped by a history of troubling attitudes towards the poor.

 Homelessness is hardly the only area where American society is stubbornly “penny wise and pound foolish.”
 From early childhood education to health care, research supports the cost savings of early interventions via a strong social-safety net.

 Why are so many elected officials—and the constituents who elect them—absolutely convinced that social programs are simply costly incubators of dependency?
-Why are they unwilling to believe credible research that dispels stereotypes like those of the “Welfare Queen” and the lazy “inner-city” social parasite?
+Why are they unwilling to believe credible research that dispels stereotypes like those of the “Welfare Queen” and the lazy “inner-city” social parasite? [pullquote] Why are so many elected officials convinced that social programs are simply costly incubators of dependency? [/pullquote]

 If we really want to understand where these attitudes come from, we need to revisit some historic attitudes about poverty.
 In a very real sense, proponents and critics of social welfare programs are still arguing about policies dating to 1349, when England enacted the Statute of Laborers.
 That Statute prohibited people from giving alms, or charity, to “sturdy beggars,” that is, those who had the ability to work.